-In addition, I am founding series editor of Visual and Material Culture, 1300-1700, a new book series published by Amsterdam University Press, and I was previously founding series editor of the highly acclaimed Visual Culture in Early Modernity series published by Ashgate (now Routledge/Taylor & Francis Group).
+I am also founding series editor of Visual and Material Culture, 1300-1700, a new book series published by Amsterdam University Press, and I was previously founding series editor of the highly acclaimed Visual Culture in Early Modernity series published by Ashgate (now Routledge/Taylor & Francis Group).

 I have held teaching appointments at University College London, Wheaton College (Massachusetts), and Tulane University.
 My research has been funded by the National Endowment for the Humanities, the American Association of University Women, the Getty Research Institute, the Dumbarton Oaks Research Library of Harvard University, the Samuel H. Kress Foundation, the Whiting Foundation, and the Bogliasco Foundation, among others.